AG-06

 Broccoli, Cabbage, Cauliflower --About four weeks after transplanting.

-Eggplant, Peppers, Squash, Tomatoes -- At blooming and when fruit set starts.
+Eggplant, Peppers, Squash, Tomatoes -- At blooming and when fruit set

 Cucumbers, Cantaloupe, Watermelons -- As vines start to run.